klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 ---

-### 4. How BetaComp helps Planters to Combat Climate Change
+### 4. How Klimbeta helps Planters to Combat Climate Change

-It's not BetaComp that is combatting Climate Change, it's the climbers that are engaged with BetaComp who are directly or indirectly combatting Climate Change.
+It's not Klimbeta that is combatting Climate Change, it's the climbers that are engaged with Klimbeta who are directly or indirectly combatting Climate Change.

-BetaComp's BetaSystem increases the efficiency and effectiveness of Plantbeta.
+Klimbeta's BetaSystem increases the efficiency and effectiveness of Plantbeta.

-BetaComp keeps Planters fit during their OffSeason so they can return to planting fitter than the year before.
+Klimbeta keeps Planters fit during their OffSeason so they can return to planting fitter than the year before.

-BetaComp gives Planters an occasion to socialize with their Planting friends in the OffSeason, therefore strengthening their social support during the season.
+Klimbeta gives Planters an occasion to socialize with their Planting friends in the OffSeason, therefore strengthening their social support during the season.